aniqfakhrul/powerview.py/README.md

 # PywerView

 ### To-Do
-* Fix select value with multiple lines
 * Add Invoke-Kerberoast
-* Add Get-DomainObjectACL | Get-ObjectAcl
+* Add -Where function in Get-DomainObjectAcl or Get-ObjectAcl
 * Add -Domain Flag to every commands